leonardpin-br/typescript-extendscript-mysql-boilerplate/README.md

 ## Inspirations and reference
-This starter project was created after I understood (at least in basic terms) how the great extension [porky](https://github.com/Schreiber-und-Freunde/porky) was put together.
+This starter project was created after I understood (at least in basic terms) how the very good extension [porky](https://github.com/Schreiber-und-Freunde/porky) was put together.
 I decided to create my own (smaller) to start my personal projects.